IMPORTANT NOTICE: A Declared State of Emergency is currently in place across Victoria. For more information, see: COVID-19 information for licensees

-These measures provide patrons an opportunity to take a break from gaming before accessing cash from an ATM or similar cash facility.
+These measures are aimed at harm minimisation and provide patrons an opportunity to take a break from gaming.

 In relation to gaming venues that are not on a racecourse, cash may only be obtained from automatic teller machines (ATMs) approved by the VCGLR and/or EFTPOS facilities that comply with the requirements below.

 In relation to gaming venues located on a racecourse, the restrictions that apply to cash facilities depend on the area in which the cash is accessed.
 Within the gaming machine area and 50 metres walking distance from each entrance to the gaming machine area (the applicable area), cash may only be obtained from an EFTPOS facility that complies with the requirements below.

 ATMs are not permitted in gaming venues unless approved by the VCGLR.
 Venue operators who wish to have an ATM on their gaming venue must apply for approval.
 Please see the application for approval to provide an ATM in an approved gaming venue (PDF, 757.11 KB).

 Venue operators must ensure that EFTPOS facilities at their venues do not permit:

 Venue operators must also ensure that cash cannot be obtained from an EFTPOS facility unless the facility is operated by an employee of, or person engaged by, the venue operator, including by entering the amount of funds to be obtained.

 Note that the Victorian Commission for Gambling Regulation Rules (VCGR Rules) (as in force on 21 February 2007) continue to apply.
 The VCGR Rules provide that an EFTPOS device or ATM must not be accessible by any person within the gaming machine area of an approved gaming venue for the purposes of withdrawing cash.